Cardinal-Cryptography/aleph-node/contracts/README.md

 score = now - start
 ```

-Just like before The Pressiah gets 50% of the total reward pool.
+The Pressiah gets 50% of the total reward pool.

 ## Yellow Button